pranay2063/CS17/SystemDesign/SearchEngine/ElasticSearch/README.md

     Shard - An index can be divided into physical and logical units called shards.
 Each shard is a lucene index.
     Segment - Each lucene index is divided into smaller units called segments Concepts - Sharding, Replication
+    Motivation behind sharding - Data in an index may excced the harware limit of a server (Horizontal Scaling)

 *Introduction*
   1. *https://www.quora.com/How-does-Elasticsearch-work*